 Since his retirement from athletics, Johnson has gone on to establish himself as one of the world’s leading motivational speakers, having worked with such companies as Microsoft, Sony, UBS Bank, Bank of Scotland, Lucent Technologies, and Proctor and Gamble.
 He has also achieved success as a television commentator and personality, working for BBC Sports, and presenting documentaries for Sky Sports.
-Accordingly, in 2002, Johnson was awarded the Television Pundit of the Year Award by the UK’s Royal Television Society.

 Johnson currently lives in San Francisco, California.